 One of the great challenges of a happiness project is to think about time: whether the structure of our ordinary days reflects our values, interests, and temperament.
 Sometimes, making a shift like waking earlier or changing a daily routine can make a big difference.

-I’m working on my Happiness Project, and Sensorium, “a nerdy, interactive exhibit devoted to perfume” sponsored by Firmenich and Sephora.
-It’s right here in New York City, and I cannot wait to go.
+* A thoughtful reader who knows about my continuing obsession with the sense of smell sent me the link from the New York Times about Sensorium, "a nerdy, interactive exhibit devoted to perfume" sponsored by Firmenich and Sephora.
+It's right here in New York City, and I cannot wait to go.